No, Never Alone week 11

 + + +

-Even strong Christian woman experience times when we feel utterly alone.
-Like its us against the world.
-Yet as Christians, we know that we are never alone.
-That God has set provisions in place for us.
-Even when we don’t feel God, if we keep trusting, if we dig just a little deeper, we will find Him.
-And He will walk with us through the tough times.
 I think of my niece often.
 And wonder how her parents did it.
-How did they keep serving?
-Keep trusting?
+How did they keep serving, kept trusting.
 It's one thing to think we could do that…but another to actually hold steadfast to that level of faith.
 Even in the midst of horrible heartbreak, somehow my brother and sister-in-law held on to the God of their lives.
-When their faith was tested, they found that the Holy Spirit was, indeed, their Comforter.
+When their faith was tested, they found that the Holy Spirit was, indeed, their only source of lasting comfort.

 Isaiah 11:2 says that the Holy Spirit will rest upon us.
 That He will give us understanding, wisdom, counsel.